WHAT’S A CSA?

 Community Supported Agriculture (CSA) is an alternative economic model of agriculture and food distribution in which neighbors join together to support a local farm by purchasing “shares” of the season’s harvest.

 The Prospect Park CSA, founded in 2011, partners with Windflower Farm, a family-owned, organic farm in upstate New York.
 The farm is run by Ted and Jan Blomgren, their son Nate, and a small dedicated staff.

 Each spring, PPkCSA members pay Ted and Jan for a share of their vegetable harvest.
-(Members can also add optional fruit, egg, flower, and maple shares.)
+(Members can also add optional fruit, egg, maple, and grain shares.)
 The collective, up-front payment gives the Windflower Farm team the resources to get the season going, and it makes CSA members investors in the risks and rewards of sustainable food production.
-Then, throughout the 22-week season (June through October), members receive their weekly share of the farm’s harvest, delivered each Tuesday to our neighborhood distribution site (Murder of Crows Fitness, 1010 Dean Street).
+Then, throughout the 22-week season (June through early November), members receive their weekly share of the farm’s harvest, delivered each Thursday to our neighborhood distribution site (Murder of Crows Fitness, 1010 Dean Street).

 SUMMER VS. WINTER SHARES

-In addition to weekly shares during the regular growing season (June through October), we offer a monthly winter share.
+In addition to weekly shares during the regular growing season (June through early November), we offer a monthly winter share.
 The winter share is distributed one Saturday per month (November through February) and consists of a one-bushel box of hardy greens, root or storage vegetables, autumn fruits, cider, preserves, and more.
 Optional shares in the winter include eggs and maple products.

 WHY JOIN OUR CSA?

 Joining a CSA also means being part of the food justice and sustainability movements.
 Industrial agriculture and factory farming are poisoning us and our planet, and for every dollar consumers spend on food in retail food stores and restaurants, farmers gets on average only 7.8 cents.
 Becoming a CSA member means supporting an alternative model that prioritizes human health, environmental conservation, sustainable practices, and small-scale farmers.

 OUR MISSION & VALUES